How To Pick a Winning Horse

 While learning how to pick a horse to bet on requires intensive research, patience, and a sharp eye for detail, there are lots of strategies you can learn quickly to improve your chances of picking a winning horse at the best Irish betting sites.
 Read on to find them...

 Horse Racing Selection Methods

-Some newcomers to horse racing might simply go through the racecard and go with their gut instinct when it comes to a selection.
-Perhaps they might like the name of the horse or the colours of the jockey’s silks although there are better ways of narrowing down the field and coming up with a sporting chance of winning with every horse race.
+When grappling with a racecard, some newcomers might simply go with their gut instinct when trying to figure out how to pick a horse to bet on.
+Perhaps they might like the name of the horse or the colours of the jockey’s silks, but there are better ways of narrowing down the field and coming up with a sporting chance of winning.

-We have ten different horse racing selection methods below.
-You can combine some or all of these to the best effect depending on the type of race, the number of runners, the type of bet you’re looking to place and the amounts that you are willing to stake.
+Below you'll find 10 of the best horse racing selection methods.
+You can combine some or all of these to the best effect depending on the type of race, the number of runners, the type of bet you’re looking to place, and the amounts that you are willing to stake.

 It might be that there are lots of horses in the race with strong form, but you might want to check when they last raced.
 You can also drill down and find out the grade of the race in which they ran.
 It might be that a particular horse finishing fifth was more impressive depending on the pedigree of his or her opponents.
 If you want more details on how to read form, follow our guide at Gambling.com to increase your chances of backing the winning horse.

 Ultimately, when figuring out how to pick a winning race horse, every race should be considered a jigsaw that you need to solve.
 Sometimes the missing pieces come when we consider how the leading contenders have previously performed against each other.
 It might be that the favourite has previously beaten other horses in the race, although you should pay attention to the winning distance on this front.